-AG Barr: Justice Department To Release Mueller Report ‘By Mid-April, If Not Sooner’
+Attorney General Barr: Justice Department To Release Mueller Report ‘By Mid-April, If Not Sooner’

 — Talking Points Memo (@TPM) March 29, 2019

-This decision does not come as a surprise given that even President Donald Trump has suggested that he wants the public to see the full report.
+This decision does not come as a surprise, given that even President Donald Trump has suggested that he wants the public to see the full report.

 “I don’t mind, I mean, frankly, I told the House, ‘If you want, let them see it,'” the president recently said, according to The Washington Post.